gamesbook/protograf/docs/source/core_shapes.rst

 ~~~
 `↑ <shape-index_>`_

-An arc is a curved line.
+An Arc is a curved line between two points located along the circumference
+of a circle.

 Example 1.
 Default Arc
 ++++++++++++++++++++++